A guide to living in Newcastle Upon Tyne

 Newcastle Upon Tyne known as Newcastle, is the most populated city in the North East of England.
-Along with its smaller neighbour Gateshead on the opposite side of the River Tyne, Newcastle is emerging as one of the fastest growing- and arguably one of the friendliest- cities in the UK.
-The city is one of the most vibrant, cultural and artistic destinations in Europe and one of the driest cities in the UK.
+The city is emerging as one of the fastest growing and arguably one of the friendliest cities in the UK.
+The city is one of the most vibrant, cultural and artistic destinations in Europe, and one of the driest cities in the UK.

 The historic heart of Newcastle is the Grainger Town area.
-Some of Newcastle upon Tyne's finest buildings and streets lie within this area of the city centre including Grainger Market- popular indoor market, Theatre Royal, Grey Street, Grainger Street and Clayton Street.
-The Tyne Gorge, between Newcastle on the north bank and Gateshead—a separate town and borough—on the south bank, is known for a series of dramatic bridges, including the Tyne Bridge.
-An innovative tilting bridge, the Gateshead Millennium Bridge (below) was commissioned by Gateshead Council and has integrated the older Newcastle Quayside more closely with major cultural developments in Gateshead.
+Some of Newcastle upon Tyne's finest buildings and streets lie within this area of the city centre.
+Here you’ll find the well-loved Grainger Market, Theatre Royal, Grey Street, Grainger Street and Clayton Street.
+The Tyne Gorge, on the South bank, is known for a series of dramatic bridges, including the Tyne Bridge.
+An innovative tilting bridge, the Gateshead Millennium Bridge was commissioned by Gateshead Council.
+It skillfully integrates the older Newcastle Quayside with major cultural developments in Gateshead.

-Newcastle is a rather compact city centre which also spells bad news for people commuting by car in the morning rush-hour.
+Newcastle is a rather compact city centre, which is not ideal for people commuting by car in the morning rush-hour.
 However, Newcastle’s public transport network is highly efficient.
-Tyne and Wear Metro connects the city centre at with Gateshead, Sunderland, the coast, Newcastle Airport and the railway station.
+Tyne and Wear Metro connects the city centre with Gateshead, Sunderland, the coast, Newcastle Airport and the railway station.

 There are 16 secondary schools in Newcastle.
 The top three highest rated schools are Royal Grammar School, Central Newcastle High School & Newcastle-upon-Tyne Church High School.
 In terms of primary schools there are vast numbers in every area so you will be spoilt for choice.
 Find schools near you on Newcastle City Council website.

 Immediately to the northwest of the city centre is Leazes Park.
-Just outside one corner of this is St James' Park, the stadium home of Newcastle United F.C. which dominates the view of the city from all directions.
+And just around the corner is St James' Park, the stadium home of Newcastle United F.C.
 Another green space in Newcastle is the Town Moor, lying immediately north of the city centre.
 It is larger than London's famous Hyde Park and Hampstead Heath put together.

 The Newcastle and Gateshead Quaysides are a thriving, cosmopolitan area with bars, restaurants and public spaces.
-The city has a wide variety of restaurants such as Italian, Indian, Persian, Japanese, Greek, Mexican, Spanish, American, Polish, Malaysian, French, Mongolian, Moroccan, Thai, Vietnamese and Lebanese.
-Newcastle is one of 7 cities in the UK that has a China Town.
+The city has a wide variety of restaurants featuring cuisines from every corner of the globe.
+Newcastle is also one of 7 cities in the UK that has a China Town.
 Head to Stowell Street and take your pick of superb Chinese restaurants.